 Artificial Intelligence is, in fact, created by humans.
 And it isn’t a new fad or concept.
 Many don’t realize that the term was first coined by John McCarthy, Ph.D. and Stanford computer and cognitive scientist, back in 1955.
 AI has continued to evolve as a material concept, with practical applications across many industries, ever since.

 AI is not intended to simply be a digital worker, certainly not within financial services and fighting financial crime.
 Yes, AI can automate various functions.
 We’re all familiar with the concept of ‘bots’ and virtual assistants.
 However, those are rudimentary examples of robotic process automation.
 True AI is human-led and a continuous, instantaneous learning process that drives tangible value.
-AI is not merely a play to cut costs or replace human capital.
+Artificial Intelligence is not merely a play to cut costs or replace human capital.
 Rather, AI enhances the bottom line by keeping compliance staff costs flat in the immediate term and enables our human experts to more appropriately manage their time, by focusing talent on investigations that matter the most.

 One of the most valuable aspects of AI, in the context of anti-money laundering and compliance, is the speed by which it can be deployed.
 We’re talking about time to market and time to value in a matter of weeks.
 Not months, not multiple quarters – simply weeks.
 But I don’t mean a generic, black box concept.
 I’m specifically referring to a highly precise, tailored AI solution that has extensive proof points and, more importantly, far-reaching global regulatory approval.